splunk/splunk-sdk-javascript/examples/node/helloworld/README.md

 not return the REST call until the job is done, and then it will simply return the search results, rather than the search job ID.
 Once it is done, we print out the results.

+#### `search_realtime.js`

+This example shows how to work with realtime searches.
+It will execute a realtime search that will collect statistics about all events from "now" to infinity (as noted by the use of `earliest_time=rt` and `latest_time=rt`).

+Once the job is created, it will poll the results every second, and print them out.

+Since a realtime search is never "done", we only iterate for 5 times before we terminate the loop.